jrdennisoss/dosboxrm/RMDOS_API.md

 * 0x04 - Stream is playing.
 * 0x10 - Unknown.

+#### Subfunction 0206h - Query Bytes Decoded
+This returns the 32-bit count of bytes that has been decoded.
+DX has the upper 16-bits and AX has the lower 16-bits.

 #### Subfunction 0208h - Get User Data
 This gets the arbitrary user data associated with a media handle.
 The `param1` (low) and `param2` (high)